indexsupply/shovel/indexsupply.com/shovel/docs/index.md

 ## Table

-Each integration contains a `table` object.
-It is possible for many integrations to write to the same table even if they have unique sets of columns.
-On startup, Shovel will create the table if it doesn't exist (using the name) and then add missing columns.
+An integration must contains a `table` object.
+It is possible for many integrations to write to the same table.
+Each `integration` object must provide a complete `table` object.
+If integrations with disjoint columns share a table the table is created with a union of the columns.

 ```
 {